The spinal cord may be compressed by bone, blood (hematomas), pus (abscesses), tumors (cancerous or not), or a ruptured or herniated disk.

 A pocket of pus (abscess): Pus may accumulate outside the spinal cord or, less commonly, in the spinal cord and may compress it.

-A ruptured or herniated disk: A herniated disk can compress spinal nerve roots (the part of spinal nerves next to the spinal cord) and occasionally the spinal cord itself.
+A ruptured or herniated disk Herniated Disk A herniated disk occurs when the tough covering of a disk in the spine tears or ruptures.
+The soft, jelly-like interior of the disk may then bulge out (herniate) through the covering.
+Aging... read more : A herniated disk can compress spinal nerve roots (the part of spinal nerves next to the spinal cord) and occasionally the spinal cord itself.

 Slight compression may cause mild symptoms if it disrupts only some nerve impulses going up and down the spinal cord.
 These symptoms may include

-Pain may radiate down a leg, sometimes to the foot.
-If the cause is cancer, an abscess, or a hematoma, the back may be tender to the touch in the affected area.
+If the spinal cord in the low back is compressed, pain may radiate down a leg, sometimes to the foot.
+If the spinal cord in the neck is affected, pain may radiate down the arms.
+If the cause is cancer, an abscess, or a hematoma, the back or neck may be tender to the touch in the affected area.
 Sometimes sensation is lost.
-Reflexes, including the urge to urinate, may be lost, or if compression has lasted for a few weeks or longer, reflexes may be exaggerated, sometimes causing muscle spasms and increased sweating.
+Reflexes, including the urge to urinate, may be lost.
 If compression increases, symptoms may worsen.

 Substantial compression may block most nerve impulses, causing

 Loss of bladder and bowel control

 If all nerve impulses are blocked, the following result: